-Veggie breakfast pie is perfect for your next breakfast, brunch, or potluck.
-It’s a wholesome, hearty breakfast casserole that is full of flavor.
-It’s filled with eggs and fresh vegetables and cheese for a hearty vegetable-filled breakfast.
+Impossible breakfast pie is perfect for your next breakfast, brunch, or potluck.
+It's a wholesome, hearty breakfast casserole that everyone will love.
+It's filled with eggs, fresh vegetables and cheese for a hearty complete breakfast.

-- Perfect for meal-prep, you can make it ahead of time.
+- This impossible breakfast pie recipe is a great recipe for meal prep, you can make it ahead of time.

-- It’s a one-pan recipe, make it all in your cast iron skillet.
+- It's an easy one-pan recipe, make it all in your cast iron skillet.

 Here is What You Will Need

 - Whole Wheat Flour

 - Diced vegetables such as green pepper, broccoli, zucchini, asparagus